Tomah Area Montessori School (TAMS) is a free, public charter school within the Tomah Area School District housing student ages 4K – 3rd grade.

 Find us on Facebook!

 Adoption of Academic Standards for the 2019-20 School Year

-(These academic standards were adopted by the Board of Education on the 15th of July, 2019 by the Board of Education and can be located in the Board minutes.)
+These academic standards were adopted by the Board of Education on the 15th of July, 2019 and recorded in the Board minutes.